systopia/de.systopia.resource/README.md

 ## Scope & Features
 ### [Resource Management extension](https://github.com/systopia/de.systopia.resource)
-The main extension provides an UI to define resources and demands and an algorhytm to match those.
+The main extension provides an UI to define resources and demands and an algorithm to match those.
 When a resource is assigned to a demand it will be blocked for the specified timeframe.
 You can also manage resource's general availability restrictions (such as holidays).

 For each resource demand, conditions can be specified, particularly in which time frame the resource is required but also other conditions such as groups the resource needs to be a part of and much more.

-The extension will the suggest resources matching your demands and allow you to assign them.
-Also some online integration features are already implemented (inviting contacts to participate in a matching opportunitiy) and much more is planned for the future
+The extension will suggest resources matching your demands and allow you to assign them.
+Also some online integration features are already implemented (inviting contacts to participate in a matching opportunity) and much more is planned for the future

 ### [Entity Construction Kit](https://github.com/systopia/de.systopia.eck)
 This extension enables you to create custom entities via CiviCRM's UI and assign custom fields to your entities.
 In the context of resource management you will only need it if you want to manage physical / non-CiviCRM-contact resources.